ncase/covid-19/words/words.md

 What if R<sub>0</sub> is way higher than we thought, and the above interventions, even with mild distancing, *still* aren't enough to get R < 1?

-If so, here's a few supplements:
+Remember, even if we can't get R < 1, reducing R still reduces the "overshoot" in total cases, thus saving lives.
+But still, R < 1 is the ideal, so here's a few other ways to reduce R:

 **Masks For All:**

 *"Wait,"* you might ask, *"I thought face masks don't stop you from getting sick?"*

 You're right.
-Masks don't stop you from getting sick... they stop you from getting *others* sick.
+Masks don't stop you from getting sick[^incoming]... they stop you from getting *others* sick.

-[^incoming]: incoming

-[^outgoing_aerosols]: outgoing_aerosols

-[^outgoing_droplets]: outgoing_droplets

-[^homemade]: homemade
+[^incoming]: “None of these surgical masks exhibited adequate filter performance and facial fit characteristics to be considered respiratory protection devices.”
+[Tara Oberg & Lisa M. Brosseau](https://www.sciencedirect.com/science/article/pii/S0196655307007742)

+[^outgoing]: “The overall 3.4 fold reduction [70% reduction] in aerosol copy numbers we observed combined with a nearly complete elimination of large droplet spray demonstrated by Johnson et al. suggests that surgical masks worn by infected persons could have a clinically significant impact on transmission.”
+[Milton DK, Fabian MP, Cowling BJ, Grantham ML, McDevitt JJ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3591312/)

+[^homemade]: [Davies, A., Thompson, K., Giri, K., Kafatos, G., Walker, J., & Bennett, A](https://www.cambridge.org/core/journals/disaster-medicine-and-public-health-preparedness/article/testing-the-efficacy-of-homemade-masks-would-they-protect-in-an-influenza-pandemic/0921A05A69A9419C862FA2F35F819D55) See Table 1: a 100% cotton T-shirt has around 2/3 the filtration efficiency as a surgical mask, for the two bacterial aerosols they tested.

 ![](pics/masks.png)

-(sources for the comic: [^incoming] [^outgoing_aerosols] [^outgoing_droplets] [^homemade])
+To put a number on it: surgical masks *on the sick person* reduce cold & flu viruses in aerosols by 70%.[^outgoing] Reducing transmissions by 70% would be as large an impact as a lockdown!

-Still, in science, one should only publish a finding if you're 95% sure of it. (...*should.*[^replication]) Admittedly, the current evidence for face masks on COVID-19 *specifically*, rather than "just" colds and flus, is less than "95% sure".
+However, we don't know for sure the impact of masks on COVID-19 *specifically*.
+In science, one should only publish a finding if you're 95% sure of it. (...should.[^replication]) Masks, as of May 1st 2020, are less than "95% sure".

-[^replication]: ss
+[^replication]: Any actual scientist who read that last sentence is probably laugh-crying right now.
+See: [p-hacking](https://en.wikipedia.org/wiki/Data_dredging), [the replication crisis](https://en.wikipedia.org/wiki/Replication_crisis))

-But, pandemics are like poker. **Make bets only when you're 95% sure, and you'll lose everything at stake.** We *have* to make cost/benefit analyses under uncertainty.[^precautionary] Like so:
+However, pandemics are like poker. **Make bets only when you're 95% sure, and you'll lose everything at stake.** As a recent article on masks in the British Medical Journal notes,[^precautionary] we *have* to make cost/benefit analyses under uncertainty.
+Like so:

-[^precautionary]: That BMJ article
+[^precautionary]: “It is time to apply the precautionary principle” [Trisha Greenhalgh et al \[PDF\]](https://www.bmj.com/content/bmj/369/bmj.m1435.full.pdf)

 Cost: If homemade cloth masks, same as the cost of all that soap for handwashing.
 If surgical masks, more expensive but still pretty cheap.

-Benefit: Even if it's a 50–50 chance of surgical masks reducing transmission by 0% or 70%[^70_mask], the average "expected value" is still 35%, same as a half-lockdown!
+Benefit: Even if it's a 50–50 chance of surgical masks reducing transmission by 0% or 70%, the average "expected value" is still 35%, same as a half-lockdown!
 So let's guess-timate that surgical masks reduce R by up to 35%.
 (Again, you can challenge our assumptions by turning the sliders up/down)

 **Here's a calculator of how masks reduce R!
-You can switch between cloth & surgical:** (assumes cloth masks are half as effective as surgical masks[^half_surgical])
+You can switch between cloth & surgical:** (assumes cloth masks are 2/3 as effective as surgical masks[^homemade])

-[TODO: Actually allow toggling between cloth/surgical.
-Currently locked to cloth]

-[^half_surgical]: ss

-[^70_mask]: s

 <div class="sim">
 		<iframe src="sim?stage=int-6a&format=calc" width="285" height="380"></iframe>